garage44/ca11/README.md

 # About CA11

 CA11 is free, open-source communication software.
 An instance of CA11 is running [here](https://ca11.app/) as a public service.
+The project implements an optimized Vue-based webphone stack, and comes with PBX support (Asterisk).

-CA11 uses an optimized JavaScript webphone stack, applies existing PBX technology (Asterisk) for optimal reach and comes with an E2E encrypted signalling service for accountless, federated WebRTC P2P communication.
+Besides PBX-based calling, CA11 also comes with an E2E-encrypted signalling protocol/service for accountless, federated WebRTC P2P communication.

 # Install